Repurpose and Recycle

 Be An Inspiration

 Let your guests know your intentions.
 Be a trailblazer for a zero-waste event.
 Share and promote your actions and inspire your guests to get on board.
+Tell them that you've planted a tree for them, ask them to take public transport and car-share where possible.
 Working and living sustainably requires thought and dedication - and a change in habits.
 Encourage people to start eco-habits of their own.

 Make A Waste Plan